-As at December 31, 2013, each of Messrs.
-John W. Harkins, President and Chief Executive Officer, A. Wayne Curzadd, Senior Vice President, Chief Financial Officer and Treasurer, Norman G. Benson, Senior Vice President Operations, and George M. Greene, Senior Vice President Exploration and Exploitation (each, an "Executive") has entered into an employment agreement with the Corporation pursuant to which each is entitled to receive an annual base salary as set out above.
+As at the date hereof, each of Mr. John W. Harkins, President and Chief Executive Officer, Mr. A. Wayne Curzadd, Senior Vice President, Chief Financial Officer and Treasurer, Mr. Norman G. Benson, Senior Vice President Operations and Mr. George M. Greene, Senior Vice President Exploration and Exploitation (each, an "Executive") has entered into an employment agreement with the Corporation pursuant to which each is entitled to receive an annual base salary as set out above.
 These base salaries are reviewed annually and may be increased to reflect the respective Executive's performance, the Corporation's performance and other relevant factors as determined by the Compensation Committee.

-Each Executive is entitled to certain payments ("Termination Payments") if his employment is terminated without cause, or if, within six (6) months after the occurrence of a change of control of the Corporation, there is any action which at common law constitutes constructive dismissal, including, but not limited to:
+Each Executive is entitled to certain payments ("Termination Payments") if his employment is terminated without cause, or if, within six (6) months after the occurrence of a change of control of the Corporation and there is any action which at common law constitutes constructive dismissal, including, but not limited to:

-- (a) a material decrease in the title, position, responsibility or powers of the Executive; - (b) a requirement to relocate to another city state, or country; - (c) any material reduction in the value of the Executive's benefits, salary, plans and programs; - (d) the Corporation ceases to operate as a going concern; or

-(e) the Corporation fails to pay, when due, a material amount payable by it to the Executive pursuant to the Executive's employment agreement.
+- (a) a material decrease in the title, position, responsibility or powers of the Executive; - (b) a requirement to relocate to another city state, or country; - (c) any material reduction in the value of the Executive's benefits, salary, plans and programs; - (d) the Corporation ceases to operate as a going concern; or - (e) the Corporation fails to pay, when due, a material amount payable by it to the Executive pursuant to the Executive's employment agreement.

-A Termination Payment includes:
+A Termination Payment includes, depending on the Executive:

-- (a) Up to twelve (12) times the monthly base salary; - (b) an additional ten percent (10%) of the base salary for the loss of group benefits; and - (c) the sum of bonuses paid over the previous two calendar years multiplied by fifty percent (50%).
+- (a) between twelve (12) times and twenty four (24) times the monthly base salary; - (b) an additional ten percent (10%) of the base salary for the loss of group benefits; and - (c) the sum of bonuses paid over the previous two calendar years multiplied by fifty percent (50%).